CraftTweaker/CraftTweaker-Documentation/docs/1.16/content/mods/Mekanism/api/FloatingLong.md

 :::group{name=subtract}

 Subtracts the given [FloatingLong](/mods/Mekanism/api/FloatingLong) from this [FloatingLong](/mods/Mekanism/api/FloatingLong) and returns the result in a new object.
-This gets clamped at the lower bound of {
+This gets clamped at the lower bound of 0 rather than becoming negative.

 Returns: The [FloatingLong](/mods/Mekanism/api/FloatingLong) representing the value of subtracting the given [FloatingLong](/mods/Mekanism/api/FloatingLong) from this [FloatingLong](/mods/Mekanism/api/FloatingLong).

 Return Type: [FloatingLong](/mods/Mekanism/api/FloatingLong)

 ```zenscript